 It is time to say no!

-TTIP is a far-reaching agreement currently being negotiated between the European Commission (authorised by EU Member States) and the USA government, supposedly about trade but mostly about corporate rights, investment guarantees and deregulation.
-The proposed TTIP ostensibly aims at achieving "regulatory convergence”, facilitating direct investment and improving "intellectual property rights",
+TTIP (also known as Transatlantic Free Trade Agreement or TAFTA) is a far-reaching agreement currently being negotiated between the European Commission (authorised by EU Member States) and the USA government, supposedly about trade but mostly about corporate rights, investment guarantees and deregulation.
+The proposed TTIP ostensibly aims at achieving "regulatory convergence”, facilitating

 Financial lobby tries to water down the limitation of food speculation / Consistent position limits all over the EU instead of weak harmonisation Four European organisations call on the Council, the European Commission and the European Parliament not to agree on the lowest common denominator to tackle food speculation.
 The Member States of the European Union are hindering the limitation of food

 Attac investigation shows: EU crisis management policy saves banks, not the general population Since March 2010, the European Union (EU) and the International Monetary Fund (IMF) have applied 23 tranches comprising €206,9 billion to the so-called "Greek bail-out".
 They have however provided hardly any documentation on the exact usage of those huge amounts of public funds.
 ATTAC Austria has